pendulumswing/cs344-assignment-3/README.txt

 Compile:
+Note: Compile and execute from within the `src/` directory.
 Two methods to compile source code are provided below.
-The executable will be named `smallsh` and can be exectuted with `./smallsh`.
+The executable will be named `smallsh` and can be executed with `./smallsh`.

 Compile from the command line with: gcc --std=gnu99 -g -Wall -o smallsh main.c